mercadopago/devsite-docs/guides/subscriptions/subscriptions-associated-plan.en.md

 ### Create subscription

 Once you create a plan, you can create a subscription.
-Subscription is a payer authorization for recurring charges with a defined payment method (credit card, for example).
+A subscription is a payer authorization for recurring charges with a defined payment method (credit card, for example).
 When subscribing to a product/service, the customer agrees to be periodically charged a certain amount for the defined period.

 To create a subscription, have the `preapproval_plan_id` at hand, access the [/preapproval](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/subscriptions/_preapproval/post) endpoint, and fill in the attributes as indicated in the parameter table.
 It is fundamental to pay attention to the `preapproval_plan_id` parameter and insert the `id` generated in the plan creation step.